richardgaywood/paydata.org/content/sprawlrunners/characters/downtime.md

 Spend 10 points of karma to [advance]({{< relref "advancement.md" >}}), as per usual SWADE rules.
 If you have multiple advances to take, you can take them all as one action; you don't need to spend one action for each advance.

+You can use karma earned via Hang Out or Train in the same downtime phase to advance.
+For example, suppose you earn 19 points of karma on a run, and have three downtime actions.
+You can use the first action to Train to get to 20 points of karma, and the second to Advance twice.
+Then you still have the third downtime action to use as you please.

 ## Carouse

 Your character decides to blow off some steam and celebrate still being alive.
 They spend an extended period of time indulging whatever hedonistic vices most appeal to them.